mason-sp18-cds-101-001/cds-101/content/Syllabus/syllabus.md

     *   For example, use `#reading2` if you're posting about the 2nd assigned reading.
     *   Include `#question` for a question post and `#answer` for an answer post.
 *   When responding to a question, use "reply".
-*   Questions must be posted by the due date to be eligible for full credit.
+*   Questions must be posted by the due date to be eligible for credit.
 *   Answers can be posted up to 48 hours after the "read-by" due date.
 *   Question and answer quality matters.
 *   Avoid Q/A duplications